 Will Your Window Replacements Be Energy Efficient?

 As we mentioned above, some styles and materials are naturally energy efficient.
 They prevent air leaks and minimize heat loss.
 The homeowner typically enjoys lower monthly energy bills after installing them.
 But energy efficiency is also determined by the glass portion of the windows.
 Consider that many models of the past were designed with a single pane of glass.
 It offered little in the way of insulation.
 Today, many windows are designed with two panes of glass.
 In addition, the glass is often enhanced to conserve energy.
 For example, Low-E glass is often used in today’s window systems.
 The glass is treated with a special glazing that reflects heat while allowing light to filter through it.
 As a result, the home’s interior is kept cool during warm days.
 To get an idea of a particular window’s energy efficiency, take a look at its R-value and U-factor.
 The former measures how well the glass resists heat transfer.
 The latter measures the rate of heat loss – essentially, the opposite of the material’s R-value.
-Choosing a replacement windows may seem intimidating due to the wide variety of options available to you.
+Choosing a home windows replacement may seem intimidating due to the wide variety of options available to you.
 Once you’re familiar with the different styles and materials, the rest is simple.

 Are you ready to transform your home?
 Schedule your free virtual consultation